 My travels and experiences in different cultures have positively affected my ability to connect on a personal and professional level with different people.
 We have artists from 120 countries, we retail our products in 15 countries, and just in this office we have employees from all different walks of life.
 Being aware that people come from different places and that their backgrounds affect the way they are and how they communicate is essential to my leadership.
 This helps me listen a little better, and listening is very important to leadership.

 My mom and dad.
 My mom taught me that being nice to everyone is more important than anything else in life.
 My dad has sacrificed and has taken far more risks than I can ever imagine in immigrating to this country to create opportunity for myself and my siblings.
 This is similar to many immigrant stories, which is why it’s so important for us to embrace the multi-cultural appeal of a country like the United States.

 Many times the first reaction people have to Bucketfeet is that we make cool shoes designed by artists, but that’s not why I wake up in the morning.
 Our promise as a brand is to create a brighter world.
-We don’t talk about the what–the making of our shoes or the how we made them, but we spend a lot of time talking about the why.
+We don’t talk about the what—the shoes we make and how we make them—but we spend a lot of time talking about the why.
 It all comes back to making the world better.
-We continually remind people what all this is in service for.
-We are trying to build something that outlasts all of us–that impacts people in a positive way.
+We continually remind people what all this is in service of.
+We are trying to build something that outlasts all of us—that impacts people in a positive way.
 How many people will get to say that?